menu Home About Me Home Freebies My Store

 Search My Blog

-What You Need to Know About Your Eyewash Fountain and Safety Shower
+Lab Safety Tip: What You Need to Know About the Eyewash Fountain and the Lab Safety Shower

 When was the last time you tested your eye wash fountain and your lab safety shower?
 Did you know that they are supposed to be flushed once a week according to ANSI standards?
 I think it is safe to say that the plumbed emergency equipment in our science labs is often neglected.
 We walk past the eyewash and the shower day after day after day, but rarely stop to inspect it.
 Since I have never had to pull the handle (thankfully!) on either piece of equipment in an emergency, I rarely stop to think about the routine maintenance that is required.